Pipelines

 19results, metrics = core.run(qasm_str, config, pipeline="echo8")

-• Finally, you will note that metrics is returned.
+Note that metrics is returned.
 This is an object that contains various metrics regarding compilation, such as circuits after they have been optimized, or the total number of pulse-level instructions.
 Since the echo pipeline just returns zeros for readouts, the result returned here is results = {'c': {'00': 1000}}.

 We could also achieve the same workflow by compiling and executing separately: